 Pathophysiology of Renal Tubular Acidosis Type 2 and 3

 Important renal mechanisms for maintaining acid-base homeostasis include reabsorption of filtered HCO3– and excretion of nonvolatile acids.
-Normally, 85—90 % of HCO3– is reabsorbed in proximal tubules and distal segments cause acidification of urine by the reclamation of remaining HCO3– and by active secretion of H+ in form of titrable acid, NH4+, and free ions.
+Normally, 85—90% of HCO3– is reabsorbed in proximal tubules and distal segments cause acidification of urine by the reclamation of the remaining HCO3– and by active secretion of H+ in the form of titrable acid, NH4+, and free ions.

 Proximal HCO3– reabsorption is increased by high luminal HCO3– concentration, high luminal PCO2, increased NHE3 activity (low extracellular fluid volume, α-adrenergic stimulation, renin-angiotensin-aldosterone axis activation), glucocorticosteroids, increased luminal electropositivity (high parathormone levels), etc. PCT also synthesizes and secretes NH4+ which is an important buffer.